10 January 2019

 How to apply?

-We invite applicants to submit their proposals via email@example.com (deadline TBA in 2019).
+We invite applicants to submit their proposals via firstname.lastname@example.org.
 First all proposals will be checked by an Opening Board, if formal requirements accomplished.
 When compliant, the Tender Evaluation Board (ESA, Verhaert, stakeholders and experts) will evaluate the proposals on the selection criteria.
 The Board will inform the applicant of the evaluation in writing.
 The two proposals with the highest marks (above 60) will be selected for negotiations.

 The proposal shall be evaluated against the following criteria and weighting factors